 Confiscated Illegal Pets

 Each year many exotic animals are illegally sold through the international pet trade.
-Many of our animals were confiscated by authorities and turned over to the Wildlife Sanctuary for safe keeping.
+Some of our animals were confiscated by state or federal authorities and turned over to the Wildlife Sanctuary for safe keeping.

 Connecticut is home to a variety of wildlife species.
 Each year many animals are found injured and cared for by a network of wildlife rehabilitators.
 Most are released back into the wild.
 However some animals are deemed not-releasable due to the severity of their injuries.
 These animals are then in need of a forever home, which the Wildlife Sanctuary provides to many of our native animals.

-Each year the wildlife sanctuary receives calls to pick up “accidental tourists.”
-These are non-native animals that arrive in shipments such as lumber or fruit.
-We have received frogs, tarantulas, scorpions, black widows, lizards, snakes and many others.
+Each year the Wildlife Sanctuary receives calls to pick up “accidental tourists.”
+These are non-native animals that arrive in shipments such as lumber, fruit or, people’s luggage.
+We have received frogs, tarantulas, scorpions, black widows, lizards, snakes in this manner.